 - Legal aid, policing, correctional services and the military

 We believe that adults learn most (and learn best!) when they have control over their learning, and when they have the opportunity to explore topics relevant to their real life situations.
 Our program provides a supportive academic environment that respects your individual learning and life needs and creates space for you to explore your particular areas of interest.
 The research project allows to investigate and develop an in-depth inquiry into a topic, issue or challenge related to your work or community.

 We offer two unique streams:

-The program begins with ADED 505 Introduction to Field, Research and Practice.
+The part time program begins with ADED 505 Introduction to Field, Research and Practice.
 Over the three weeks of this course you'll learn more about adult education theory and practice and about the different phases in the program.
 During this time, you'll have time and space to begin to design your learning program and refine your thinking about your areas of interest.